0xdreadnaught/osintbuddy/README.md

 ## Getting Started

-To start using OSINTBuddy, follow these simple installation steps:
+To start using OSINTBuddy, follow the installation steps.
+Maybe pray too.

+These notes are from the original project.
+They have not yet not been tested yet.
+If they aren't required they will be removed.
-*Note that if you're on windows and want this project to work you need unix line endings [(context)](https://stackoverflow.com/a/13154031).
-Before cloning, run: `git config --global core.autocrlf false`*
+**Note** - If you're on windows and want this project to work you need unix line endings [(context)](https://stackoverflow.com/a/13154031).
+Before cloning, run: `git config --global core.autocrlf false`.

-*Note that if you're running on an **Apple** device you will need to open your Docker app, select the **features in development** tab on the left hand side of the docker app, and enable/checkmark the `Use Rosetta for x86/64 emulation on Apple Silicon` option if you want this application to work*
+**Note** - If you're running on an Apple device you will need to open your Docker app, select the `features in development` tab on the left hand side of the docker app, and enable/checkmark the `Use Rosetta for x86/64 emulation on Apple Silicon` option if you want this application to work.

 ## Installation